maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 ```
 Some of the most popularly used keywords include 'future female' and 'womensmarch power.'
 These results make sense, considering how supported the movement was.

+The phrase, 'education devos,' refers to Betsy DeVos, who was nominated as Secretary of Education by the Trump admin.
+During her Senate confirmation hearing, she mentioned that guns were necessary in order to protect children from grizzly bears, causing many jokes to pop up around her and bears.
+Many people disapproved of her being nominated and questioned her competency.
+[Teachers participated in the Women's March](https://www.washingtonpost.com/local/education/teachers-to-march-against-trumps-education-agenda/2017/07/21/18a54c20-6e24-11e7-9c15-177740635e83_story.html) and targeted the Trump admin's choices relating to education.

 Demi Lovato also [spoke at the march to about 750,000 people](https://www.justjaredjr.com/2017/01/21/demi-lovato-miley-cyrus-yara-shahidi-make-their-voices-heard-at-womens-march/), which explains her having being mentioned frequently.
 ```
 Positive Keywords: